amansinghvirk/news-download-crf/README.md

 If the function is deployed and configured correctly, running the test script with authentication should now produce the expected output:

 ```
-b'5 articles parsed form url and saved to cloud storage!'
+b'5 articles parsed from url and saved to cloud storage!'
 ```

 # Deploying a Workflow to Invoke Cloud Run Functions in Parallel